Jarthianur/TestPlusPlus/README.md

 ### Workflow

 Whenever a change is made to the code, these change must be made against the *testing* branch.
 If and only if those changes pass through the CI run, a merge to *testing* and *release-candidate* is allowed.
-When merging to *master* or *release-candidate* it must be assured that only changes to the actual framework are applied, neither tests, nor CI files, nor docs should appear there.
+When merging to *master* or *release-candidate* it must be assured that only changes to the actual framework are applied, neither tests, nor CI files, nor docs - with some exceptions - should appear there.
 Altough this looks kinda complicated, the basic idea behind it is to sepparate contents.
 So *testing* is basically a copy of *release-candidate*, but contains tests and CI setup.
 Hence they should always correlate to each other.